DIY fabric-covered box = recycling tote

 Ever need something that you’re sure exists, but once you go looking for it, you come up empty?
 I searched for a bin in which to toss all my paper recycling (let’s face it: junk mail).
 And I wanted it to fit on the bottom pull-out shelf of my not-so-attractive-but-necessary microwave cart.
 I found zilch.
 So I made my own out of a cardboard box and fabric.

-The tote is not exactly pretty, but it’s oh-so-handy for carrying paper products downstairs to the recycling bins, and it only cost me $16.
+The tote is not exactly pretty, but it’s oh-so-handy for carrying paper products downstairs to the recycling bins at my apartment complex, and it only cost me $16.

 1. Assemble the box: Glue the bottom flaps in place, then glue the top flaps down against the inside.
 Place heavy books on each side for about half an hour while the glue dries.